developmentseed/time-series-for-lulc/README.md

 Because this is a simpler model, it takes less time to train and we can experiment faster.

 As a part of labs POC:
-- We will use already labelled data for Reforestamos using inward buffers to make sure the pixels are perfect representations of the class.
+- We will use already labelled data for our partner using inward buffers to make sure the pixels are perfect representations of the class.
 - We will use Sentinel Mosaics on a monthly basis to create the data cubes - time x spectral-bands x width x height
 - Train 1D convolution model on the data cubes
 - Evaluate the results & compare with the Unet/DeepLab model we have deployed in PEARL